toralf/tinderbox/README.md

 Adapt the values [desired_count](./bin/replace_img.sh#L96), [cgroup memory](./bin/bwrap.sh#L7) and [jobs](./bin/setup_img.sh#L60) for your machine size.

-## Disclaimer
+## Why bash ?!?

-I started this project with a simple Bash script.
+I started this project as a short Bash script.
-I missed the point of no return to switch to Python or somethign else.
+Later I missed the point of No Return to switch to Python.

 ## Links